‘THE PIRATE PLANET’

 I think it’s pretty clear to most people that Douglas Adams’ original TV scripts for ‘The Pirate Planet’ didn’t go through at first.
 This was because Graeme MacDonald, the Head of BBC Drama, said that the scripts ‘won’t do’.
 The scripts changed to accommodate the budget and make the story possible.

-The story is divided into four episodes, much like what James Goss did for his ‘City of Death’ novelization as well as what Gareth Roberts did for his ‘Shada’ novelization.
+The story is divided into four episodes, much like what James Goss did for his ‘City of Death’ novelization as well as what Gareth Roberts did (albiet it was six episodes) for his ‘Shada’ novelization.
 The book is divided into 29 chapters with an epilogue at the end.
 I took my time with reading the book within mostly 29 days.

 The audiobook is a 10-CD set, matching to the ginormousness of ‘The Pirate Planet’ book.
 Much like with the ‘City of Death’ and ‘Shada’ novelizations, you’ll need plenty of hours to read/listen to this ‘Doctor Who’ book.
 Thankfully I took one chapter at a time whilst reading and listening to the audio.